 I went to lunch with various people and listened to them talk about “how much progress they were making”.
 I silently judged them.
 Well, I wasn’t always silent about it, unfortunately.
 I could oh-so-clearly see how they were causing themselves to suffer with their thoughts, so sometimes I told them what they could do to fix themselves.

 I wasn’t the only self-proclaimed guru there either.
 There were many of us, and by the end of the week I began feeling restless by all of the advice I was giving, and being given.
 I’ve learned to recognize that feeling of “boredom”.
 It means something needs to change.
 It means I either need to change, or I need to change something about my life.

 So yesterday, on the last day of the retreat, I naturally stopped buying into every one of my thoughts, philosophies and opinions.
-I questioned them instead.
 I stopped believing everyone else’s thoughts, opinions, and philosophies too.
 Even that of the facilitator.
 I stopped taking everything as gospel and decided to take it for knowing instead.
-Knowing is based on experience, and until I experienced the truth for myself, I wouldn’t buy into anyone’s version of it, especially not my own.
+Knowing is based on experience, and until I experienced the truth for myself, I wouldn’t buy into anyone’s version of it, even my own.

 On the plane ride home I found an email I had neglected to read the other day.
 It was from a favorite spiritual teacher of mine.
 She explained how there is no truth and there is no non-truth.
 There is no right and there is no wrong.
 There is just “what is”.